dagrate/dl-offtarget/README.md

 Deep Learning for off-target predictions <br>

 Code Description: <br>
-- *offtarget_createdataset.ipynb* contains the code to create the Bunch of the crispor data used for the experiments
+- *offtarget_createdataset.ipynb* -> create the Bunch of the crispor data used for the experiments

 ## Overleaf Template and Direct Link
 to do